Lyquix/php-git-deploy/README.md

 * `exec` must be allowed in PHP scripts
 * Access to the repository

+NOTE: this script was developed and tested using:

+ * git 2.9 and later
+ * rsync 3.1.2
+ * Ubuntu 14.04 and 16.04

+We recommend using up-to-date versions of git and rsync.
+If you are using a different distribution of Linux you should be able to easily adapt the server setup instructions.

 ## Server Setup

-These instructions were created for Ubuntu 14.04 and tested also on Ubuntu 16.04.
-You should be able to adjust them to other Linux distros.

 If you are using a private repository start here.
 If you are using a public repository you can jump ahead to the point indicated below.